xtmalliance/argon-server/deployment_support/oauth_infrastructure.md

 | HEARTBEAT_RATE_SECS | This is the refresh rate of the system, normally set to 1 or 2 seconds |
 | OPENSKY_NETWORK_USERNAME | Get a Username from https://opensky-network.org/ |
 | OPENSKY_NETWORK_PASSWORD | - |

+USING_DOCKER_COMPOSE| Set this variable to use Docker Compose |
+DATABASE_URL| Set the URL of the Database so Docker compose can pick up the db, by default SQLite is the database. e.g. psql://mydatabaseuser:mypasswordd@myproject_db:5432/myproject_db |

 ### Running Flight Blender
 You can run Blender by running `docker compose up` and then go to `http://localhost:8000`